How to Install Kodi on a Chromecast: Stream Kodi on Google’s Dongle

 Smart TVs are great.
 They give you access to a range of apps such as Netflix, Amazon Prime, and more—all for a relatively low cost.
 Regardless, you can also install Kodi on a Chromecast, one of the best bits of streaming software you can get.

-Please note that many addons contain content that isn’t officially licensed and accessing such content could be illegal.
+Many Kodi add-ons are not officially licensed, and accessing such content could be illegal.
 In short, if the content is free, but looks too good to be true, then it probably is.

 What is Kodi?

-Kodi is open-source software designed specifically with home entertainment in mind – and it’s totally free.
-Although it was originally created for the Microsoft Xbox and called Xbox Media Center (XBMC), the software has continued to evolve – spawning a community of its own.
+Kodi is open-source software designed specifically with home entertainment in mind, and it is 100% free.
+Although it was initially created for the Microsoft Xbox and called Xbox Media Center (XBMC), the software has continued to evolve, spawning a community of its own.

-Unlike services like Chromecast or Plex, Kodi is managed by the non-profit XBMC Foundation, but it’s constantly being modified and upgraded by hundreds of coders around the world.
+Unlike services such as Chromecast or Plex, Kodi gets managed by the non-profit XBMC Foundation.
+Still, it is constantly being modified and upgraded by hundreds of coders around the world.
 Since its creation in 2003, Kodi has been shaped by more than 500 software developers and more than 200 translators.

-Before we start, you can’t stream Kodi content to Chromecast from an iOS device, so we’ll only be talking about Android devices for this method.
+Before we start, you can not stream Kodi content to Chromecast from an iOS device, so this method focuses on Android devices.

 The long way:

 - Download “ES File Explorer,” “Kodi,” “LocalCast,” and the XML file “PlayerFactoryCore.”

 - Open “ES File Explorer,” then open “Settings > Display settings,” and make sure “Show hidden files” is ticked.